Braves vs. Mets Player Props Betting Odds

-Player prop odds are among the many ways to wager on the Atlanta Braves-New York Mets matchup at Citi Field on Saturday at 4:05 PM ET.
+Betting on player props is one of the ways to wager on the Atlanta Braves-New York Mets matchup at Citi Field on Sunday, starting at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!